FAQ Archives - Alex's Piano Service

 What can I do about mold?

 Mold invades the felt and wood inside the piano, and it can be extremely difficult to remove in older pianos where it has been allowed to flourish.
-Newer pianos are generally chemically treated, and mold invasions tend to be much smaller in scale, although not always.
-In any size invasion, the entire piano needs to be professionally cleaned and treated, with the action and keys removed.
+Newer pianos are generally chemically treated, and mold invasions tend to be smaller in scale, although not always.
+In any mold invasion, the entire piano should be professionally cleaned and treated, with the action and keys removed.
 If possible, the piano should be left disassembled and placed in direct sunlight for several days to kill the remaining mold.

 When cleaning mold, I’ve found 12% hydrogen peroxide to be an optimal cleaner.
 I purchase 1-gallon containers of 12% peroxide.
 This peroxide is devastating to mold, but needs to be handled with gloves, safety glasses, and caution.
-In addition to being highly effective against mold, peroxide ultimately leaves behind nothing but oxygen.
+In addition to being highly effective against mold, peroxide ultimately leaves behind nothing but oxygen, which makes it uniquely clean.

 If somebody has a mold allergy or the mold is particularly severe, I also recommend using an ozone generator.
 See “Can you clean out smoke, mold, and bad smells with an ozone generator?” below.